 We were at the cabin when I was beginning this post in the small town park… under a tree: trusting to sketchy internet access and the short lifespan of my computer battery.
 I was writing off-line – a disconnect of sorts.
 I spent a few minutes attempting to access the free wireless of a local business – unsuccessfully – until I realized I was losing the opportunity to write.

-We swung by the park to check if there were any kids that looked around the same age as H (I’m never one to lose/miss an opportunity for social skill practice).
+We swung by the park to check if there were any kids that looked around the same age as H (I’m never one to lose/miss an opportunity for social interaction and connection if the kid is keen).
 As we pulled in I queried, “Hey – Looks like there are some kids your age – do you want to hang out here for a while?”

 “Sure!” was the enthusiastic response which my boy somehow turns into a word with two syllables.

-Quick, I thought… fit in a social thinking rehearsal about what to say when you join and how you need to observe and figure out what is going on before you approach.
+Quick, I thought… fit in a social cognition rehearsal about what to say when you join and how you need to observe and figure out what is going on before you approach.

 “What will you say to the other kids?”